hammerheim-game/hammerheim-rules/8-scenarios.md

 snag.
 Another warband has spotted you, and is closing in to intercept you and stop the spawn themselves.
 What is their motive?
 Why are they here?
-Such questions are not to be answered here.
+Such questions are not to be answered here._
+##### Terrain
+The city is set up as normal with no special additional criteria.

-Set Up
+##### Set Up
-The setup is for two or more warbands.
-The warband with a highest rating should be set up within 10" of one corner of the board, as they are the warband hunting the spawn.
-Place the spawn 16" from them, directly between them and the centre of the board (always place it on ground level.)
+The Defender sets up within 10" of one corner of the board, as they are the warband hunting the spawn.

+Place one Chaos Spawn for every 4 games played so far in the campaign (minimum: 1) 16" from them, directly between them and the centre of the board (always place it on ground level.)
 Place opposing bands on the table edges opposing that player, and within 6" of the edge.
-The player may pick which of the two sides he starts on.
-Note: If the warbands taking part in this campaign are highly rated, you may be better off using multiple spawns instead of one.
-So once you hit around 250, try 2, or at 375-400 try 3.
-Etc. Alternatively, for multiple warbands, you could also do it as “Number of Warbands -1” to determine how many spawn you need.
-Terrain
-This scenario can take place in any locale.
-This could easily be happening in the country side for Empire in Flames, or in the ruined streets of Mordheim.
+Roll off to determine which attacker chooses which edge.

-Starting the Game
+##### Starting the Game
 The Spawn gets the first turn, and immediately make a move, away from the band pursuing them.
 Then the hunting band goes second, and roll a D6 for all other warbands taking place